eclipse-archived/ceylon-lang.org/documentation/1.1/tour/interop.md

 perhaps occasionally useful in pure Ceylon code.
 But we recommend avoiding them, except where there's a really good reason.

 ## Utility functions and classes

 In the module [`ceylon.interop.java`](https://modules.ceylon-lang.org/repo/1/ceylon/interop/java/1.1.0/module-doc/api/index.html) you'll find a suite of useful utility methods and classes for Java interoperation.
 For example, there are classes that adapt between Ceylon collection types and Java collection types.

+## Limitations

+Here's a couple of limitations to be aware of:

+- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime (and Ceylon doesn't yet depend on features of Java 8).
+- You can't obtain a method reference, nor a static method reference, to an overloaded method.
+- Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, `is` tests) fail at runtime.

 ## There's more ...